-The radiation pollution causes are various human activities, that add to natural radiation background (radiation produced everywhere in the Universe in absence of human activities).
+The causes of radiation pollution are constituted by various human activities, that add to natural radiation background (radiation produced everywhere in the Universe in absence of human activities).

 Sources of Radiation Pollution

 The sources of radiation pollution involve any process that emanates radiation in the environment.
-While there are many causes of radiation pollution (including research and medical procedures and wastes, nuclear power plants, TVs, computers, radio waves, cell-phones, etc.), the most common ones that can pose moderate to serious health risks include:
+While there are many causes of radiation pollution (including research and medical procedures and waste, nuclear power plants, TVs, computers, radio waves, cell phones, etc.), the most common ones that can pose moderate to serious health risks include:

-- Nuclear explosions and detonations of nuclear weapons – probably the highest amounts of human-induced radiation pollution have been generated in the mid twenty century through various experimental or combat nuclear detonations (that ended the Second World War).
+- Nuclear explosions and detonations of nuclear weapons – probably the highest amounts of human-induced radiation pollution have been generated in the mid-twentieth century through various experimental or combat nuclear detonations.

-- Defense weapon production – may also release radioactivity from the handled radioactive materials (usually of high health risks).
-However, unless accident occurs, the current standards will not allow the release of any significant amount of radiation.
+- Defensive weapon production may also release radioactivity from the radioactive materials handled (usually with elevated health risks).
+However, unless an accident occurs, the current standards will not allow the release of any significant amount of radiation.

-- Mining of radioactive ores (such as uranium ores) – involve the crushing and processing of radioactive ores and generate radioactive by-products.
-Mining of other ores may also generate radioactive wastes (such as mining of phosphate ores).
+- Mining of radioactive ores (such as uranium ores) involves the crushing and processing of radioactive ores and generates radioactive by-products.
+Mining of other ores may also generate radioactive waste (such as mining of phosphate ores).

-- Nuclear accidents – an already classic example of such accident is the nuclear explosion at a former Soviet nuclear power plant from Chernobyl that occurred in the mid 1986.
+- Nuclear accidents – an already classic example of such accident is the nuclear explosion at a former Soviet nuclear power plant in Chernobyl, that occurred in 1986.
 Its effects are still seen today.
-Another example is the 1979 explosion at Three Mile Island nuclear-power generating plant near Harrisburg, PA.
+Another example is the 1979 explosion at the Three Mile Island nuclear-power generating plant near Harrisburg, PA, and the Fukushima Daiichi nuclear disaster of 2011.
 The general problems at nuclear weapons reactors are other examples of this type of sources of radiation pollution.
-Even accidents from handling medical nuclear materials/wastes could have radiation health effects on workers.
+Even accidents from handling medical nuclear materials/waste could have notable health effects on workers.